 Medication will probably be prescribed as soon as you are diagnosed with Parkinson's and usually, you will need to take various Parkinson's medication for the rest of your life.
 Today, the symptoms of the condition can be very effectively relieved and through medication, the dopamine deficiency in the brain can be controlled.

 Do I need to take medication?
 How and when should I take it?

-Your doctor will be on hand to advise when to take your medication so that it works best for you, for example before, with or after eating, whether you should take with or without protein etc. By working closely with your doctor, you will be able to find the right balance and combination of medications that will suit you.
+Your doctor will be on hand to advise when to take your medication so that it works best for you, for example before, with or after eating, whether you should take with or without protein etc. By working closely with your doctor, you will be able to find the right balance and combination of medications to suit you.
 It is important that you monitor your response to the medication regularly so that medicine remains as effective as possible in managing your symptoms.
-Again, if you are unsure or do not understand everything the doctor has told you, please ask him/her to explain again as it is important for you to follow the advice you are given accurately.
+Again, if you are unsure or do not understand everything the doctor has told you, please ask him or her to explain again as it is important for you to follow the advice you are given accurately.

 It’s also worth remembering that as well as the above treatments, changes in your lifestyle can also keep you in good health.

 What types of Parkinson's medication are there and how do they work?

 There are several different types of anti-Parkinson’s medication and they work in different ways to:

 - increase the amount of dopamine that reaches the brain